Ultra-precise optical stimulation

 The main functional component of the device is a feedback assisted, power, enhancement-mode N-MOSFET.
 Current is drawn from the source pin of the FET in accordance with one of two feedback modes: current feedback or auxiliary feedback.
 In both modes, the FET acts as a precision resistor whose resistance is changed in inverse relation to the gate voltage.
 The difference between the two modes is in how the gate voltage is regulated.

-- In current feedback mode, the gate voltage is adjusted such that the voltage drop across the sense resistor (0.5 ohms in the schematic) is equal to a DAC supplied reference voltage.
+- In current feedback mode, the gate voltage is adjusted such that the voltage drop across the sense resistor is equal to a DAC supplied reference voltage.

 - In auxiliary feedback mode, an external voltage that has a positive and monotonic relationship with optical power is provided as a feedback signal.
 This is typical provided by an amplified photodiode to linearize the relationship between a DAC supplied reference voltage and optical power.